-also got me a ridiculously cheap no-name banjo from the 1920s. the tuners are a little weird, but the intonation doesn’t seem to be all that wonky, and the thing sounds better than it has any right to, given its price and no-name pedigree. what is it about funky old instruments that makes them funky? maybe it has something to do with old wood. i’d be hard-pressed to find a new acoustic guitar that really speaks to me, even in the several-thousand-dollar price range, and yet i can find a guitar that’s two or three times my age at a fraction of the price, and it sounds and feels so much better and more inspiring, it’s hilarious. old wood: it’s not just getting a second lease on life thanks to the likes of viagra anymore.
+Also got me a ridiculously cheap no-name banjo from the 1920s.
+The tuners are a little weird, but the intonation doesn’t seem to be all that wonky, and the thing sounds better than it has any right to given its price and no-name pedigree.
+What is it about funky old instruments that makes them funky?
+Maybe it has something to do with old wood.
+I’d be hard-pressed to find a new acoustic guitar that really speaks to me now, even in the several-thousand-dollar price range, and yet I can find a guitar that’s two or three times my age at a fraction of the price, and it sounds and feels so much better and more inspiring it’s hilarious.

-also, it’s been as muggy as a cow’s rectum outside. all i can say at a time like this is, thank god for central air.”
+Also, it’s been as muggy as a cow’s rectum outside.
+All I can say at a time like this is, “Thank God for central air.”
 Or maybe I should thank Dionne Warwick.
 After all, she taught me what friends are for.